TheChen5/HTMLGenerator/README.md

 ## HTML GENERATOR IS NOW ON HIATUS UNTIL IT GAINS AT LEAST 3 FOLLOWERS
 On November 18, 2015, HTML Generator has been put on hiatus as it lacks in users.
 HTML Generator development will be halted until this repository gains <i>at least 3 followers</i>.
+##Releasing code on GitHub
+We have started to release Java code with GitHub to make HTML Generator more "open source".
 # &lt;Gen/> HTML Generator
 The Java tool that generates HTML &amp; CSS code!<br>
 Just enter the properties and out will come HTML & CSS code .<br>